-The Department of Defense Transition Assistance Program is mandatory for service members who have served 180 continuous days or more on active duty, including National Guard and reservists transitioning or upon release from active duty.
+The Defense Department Transition Assistance Program is mandatory for service members who have served 180 continuous days or more on active duty, including National Guard and reservists transitioning or upon release from active duty.

-- Setting Goals.
+- Setting goals.
 In your first session, a consultant will work with you to outline your transition goals.
 This allows your consultant to tailor the following sessions and provide key resources and information to fit your needs.

-- Reviewing Benefits.
+- Reviewing benefits.
 Veterans are eligible for various benefits, and you may want to learn more about which you qualify for and when to apply.
 Your consultant can assist in identifying major benefits, including health, dental, vision and life insurance.
 You’ll learn about other benefits to help with your final move and relocation support, terminal/transition leave and installation privileges after separation.
 Your consultant will help explain these benefits and connect you to the appropriate agencies to access them.

-- Exploring Education Opportunities.
+- Exploring education opportunities.
 Attending college is a popular path for many service members after leaving the military.
 If higher education is on your mind, your consultant can assist you with identifying areas of study, applying to college and understanding financial aid, such as the GI Bill, Pell Grants, scholarships and loans.

-- Prepping for Civilian Workforce.
+- Prepping for civilian workforce.
 In this session, your consultant will help you identify career goals and examine the employment markets applicable to you.
 You can also get resources for building a civilian resume and practice interviewing skills.
 Depending on your needs, extra sessions may be recommended to help with things like resume writing and employment readiness.

 Who is eligible?